Trump cancels Poland trip as Florida braces for ‘highly dangerous’ Hurricane Dorian | The New Daily

 US President Donald Trump has cancelled a planned trip to Poland as Florida declares a state of emergency ahead of Hurricane Dorian.

-Speaking at the White House on Thursday, Mr Trump said the highly dangerous category 4 storm looked like it could be a “very big one indeed”.
+Speaking at the White House on Thursday, Mr Trump said the highly dangerous category four storm looked like it could be a “very big one indeed”.

 He said he wanted to remain close to home to “ensure that all resources of the federal government” were focused on the impending storm, as forecasters warn Dorian could potentially cause “catastrophic damage”.